Acute dacrocystitis (infected tear sac)

 - infections of the tear sac (called 'acute dacrocystitis')

 The tear duct apparatus may block at any point along the tear passage, but the commonest place for a blockage is just below the tear sac.
 The cause of this blockage is not usually known.
+Sometimes the blockage is further down the at the exit of the nasolacrimal duct in the nose.
+Eye 18 diagram

 The treatment that the doctor will recommend depends on how much the watery eye bothers you, and whether you find it very uncomfortable, or just a nuisance in the wind.